-Gay moved to San Francisco in 2016 to work for Twilio.
-Given her new fascination with hustle culture and Silicon Valley, it felt like the right move initially but quickly took a turn.
+How did Alexis Gay end up in SF?
+She moved there in 2016 to work for Twilio.
+Given her new fascination with hustle culture and Silicon Valley, it felt like the right move initially, but quickly took a turn.

-At a crossroad, Gay made a big move that went against her inner love for A Plan: she left and took time to figure out what she actually wanted to do.
+At a crossroads, Gay made a big move that went against her inner love for a plan: she left Twilio and took time to figure out what she actually wanted to do.

 “I had this big plan: move to San Francisco and work a big public tech company, and have the badge and everything.
 Then I didn’t like it, and I was like ‘That’s not part of the plan,” she said.